ch-stark/blog1506/acm/README2.md

 ## Conclusion

-In this blog and the previous one we have shown how the various tools from within the RHACM toolbox can be used together to realize an open hybrid cloud architecture.
-The benefits of doing so include higher levels of availability and scalability, and to minimize dependence on cloud vendors APIs.
-Combining the open hybrid cloud architecture with a flexible mulit-tenancy operating model that caters to the often complex and evolving needs of an adaptive enterprise is key to a sucessful implemention.
+In this blog which extended the cluster landing zone introduced previously, we have shown how various capabilities within the RHACM toolbox can be used together to realize an open hybrid cloud architecture.
+The benefits of doing so include higher levels of availability and scalability, and to minimize dependency on cloud vendors APIs.
+Combining the open hybrid cloud architecture with a flexible and centralized multi-tenancy operating model that caters to the evolving needs of an adaptive enterprise is key to a sucessful RHACM implemention.